Medical Assisting

 Semester Hours 3

-In this course, emphasis is placed on insurance procedures with advanced diagnostic and procedural coding in an outpatient facility.
-Study will include correct completion of insurance forms and coding.
+In this course, emphasis is placed on insurance procedures, including advanced diagnostic and procedural coding, in an outpatient facility.
+The study will include the correct completion of insurance forms and coding.
 Upon completion, students should be able to demonstrate proficiency in coding for reimbursements.
 This is a CORE course for medical assisting.

 MAT 227: Special Topics in Medical Assisting